javi10823/challenge-cripto-react-native/README.md

 # Suggested design and assets:

 You can find bellow a design mockup for the challenge.
-Feel free to use it or create your own: https://www.figma.com/proto/sVfUI6ThTwAbLlhzbWj52Q/Mobile-Challenge-Nov-2019?node-id=1%3A4&scaling=scale-down
+The app should stick as closely as possible to this one: https://www.figma.com/proto/sVfUI6ThTwAbLlhzbWj52Q/Mobile-Challenge-Nov-2019?node-id=1%3A4&scaling=scale-down

 For the assets we recommend the material icons: